 How To Get Lily Pollen Out of Your Pet’s Fur

 To avoid grooming and pets eating pollen on their fur, properly wash their fur of any remanence.
 Most pollens can be removed with a simple pet-friendly wash.
 After wetting the contaminated fur, scrub a few drops of shampoo into the area.
 Allow a few minutes to pass before rinsing with warm, freshwater.
 The fur should be cleaned easily.

 What To Do If Your Dog or Cat Eats Lilies

 Lily poisoning can have very modest effects on some dogs, but it can be deadly for many smaller dogs and cats.
 If there are any signs of poisoning, it is usually best to seek immediate medical attention.
 The importance of early veterinary care cannot be overstated.
 Within 18 hours of exposure to a deadly flower, pets have a reasonable chance of recovery.

 Most cats and small dogs have a poor prognosis when treatment is postponed.
 Activated charcoal and intravenous hydration can be life-saving treatments for your pet, as can IVs to promote kidney function and protect the kidneys from toxins circulating in the bloodstream.
 To save a dying pet, dialysis may be necessary.

-It doesn’t matter how you look at it!
 The best thing to do if you think your dog or cat has eaten a lily is to call your veterinarian or take your cat to an emergency animal hospital.